 Stephen F. Austin State University: B.A., Journalism and Economics

 Baylor University: M.A., Public Policy and Administration

-Valdosta State University in Georgia: Ph.D., Public Administration
+Valdosta State University in Georgia: DPA, Public Administration

 - American Society for Public Administration